albertcarlson/prisoners-dilemma/README.md

 - Defectors, who always defect no matter what.

 I started with a population of just 300 cooperators, with a mutation rate of 0.01.
-As is evident in the screenshot (from the streamlit application), eventually a defector appeared from mutation and begins to exploit the cooperators (due to how the payoff matrix is structured), so it reproduces and grows in numbers.
+As is evident in the screenshot (taken from the streamlit application), eventually a defector appeared from mutation and begins to exploit the cooperators (due to how the payoff matrix is structured), so it reproduces and grows in numbers.
 Eventually the cooperators go extinct.